Palmerbet Review – A Favourite for Aussie Punters

 - Best of the Best

-Note that if you’re a horse owner, Palmerbet will give you BOB odds every time via the Owner’s Odds feature.
-Nice one!
+Note that if you’re a horse owner, Palmerbet will give you BOB (Best of the Best) odds every time via the Owner’s Odds feature.

 On the other hand, if we talk about the odds for us who aren’t lucky enough to own racing horses, Palmerbet still holds its ground.
 Rather than just asking you to believe my word on this, I’ll show you how great Palmerbet prices are by doing an odds comparison test.